tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 to build a convolutional image classifier to recognize handwritten digits from MNIST dataset.

+In the [Importing a Keras model tutorial](./import-keras.html) we learned how to port an pretrained Keras model to the browser for inference.

 In this tutorial, we will use transfer learning to predict user-defined classes from webcam data (poses, objects, facial expressions, etc).
 We'll take that classifier and use it to play Pacman in the